AUTOMINDx/memory/README.md

 # memory
-scripts to write data to storage for long term memory contextual interaction with local language model(s)
+scripts to write data to local and/or distributerd storage for long term memory contextual interaction within local language model(s)